-Considering all of the high-demand tasks you do online every day, like HD video streaming and interactive gaming, you definitely want the fastest internet provider available in your area.
+Considering all of the high-demand tasks you do online every day, you'd probably be interested to know what is the fastest internet service provider in your area.

 What is the Fastest Internet in Your Area? - In This Guide

 The online experience has changed drastically since the late 1990s when 56Kbps modem support became commonplace, effectively doubling the speed with which we could view adorable cat pics.
 These days, the definition of fast, reliable internet access has evolved to the point where we expect instant page loading and smooth HD video streaming.
 So what exactly is considered fast, reliable internet in the era of Netflix and online gaming?

 We'll start with the official FCC (Federal Communications Commission) definition.
 In January of 2015, the FCC increased its designation of advanced broadband internet speed to 25Mbps download speed and 3Mbps upload speed.
 The previous increase took place in 2010, to 4 Mbps download speed and 1Mbps upload speed.